Open Mind Zen Meditation International

 David Jitsusan Vititoe, Ph.D.

 David Jitsusan Vititoe, Ph.D., Sensei has been practicing Zen since 2005.
 Dave is a Lay Monk and teacher in the Open Mind Zen school, having received Dharma Transmission from Roshi Rapaport in 2019.
-He is also a current member of the Lay Zen Teacher’s Association and leads Open Mind Zen Dayton, Ohio.
+He is also a current member of the Lay Zen Teacher’s Association.

 Andy Hoseki Solis

-Andy Hoseki Solis is a Dharma Holder and Co-founder of Open Mind Zen Naples and a long time Buddhist practitioner.
+Andy Hoseki Solis, Sensei is Co-founder of Open Mind Zen Naples and a long time Buddhist practitioner.
 In 2009, he was ordained by Thich Nhat Hanh as a member of the Order of Interbeing and became a student of Roshi’s in 2015.
 Andy received Dharma Transmission in 2020.

 A special part of the Open Mind Zen experience is our community.
 In Zen, the Three Jewels are considered to be Buddha (the teacher), Dharma (the teaching) and Sangha (the community of practitioners).
 Community is the field in which we learn and grow, giving important feedback that aids us in our journey.